-- Code One Calls (ie. Burglary In Progress, Home Invasion, etc.)
+- Code One Calls (e.g. Burglary In Progress, Home Invasion)

 Benefits of being a part of the Volunteer “Communicators on Patrol” Program:

-- Represents a neutral party at the scene; un-bias assessment of the scenario
+- Represent a neutral party at the scene with an unbiased assessment of the scenario

-- Can be used to handle translations for Department special events i.e. town hall meetings, safety fairs , and other special occasions
+- Facilitate communication during Police Department special events such as town hall meetings, safety fairs, and other special occasions

 Expectations for Communicators: